SaladDais/Impasse/README.md

 instructions.
 To look in more places, edit `./impasse/helper.py`.
 There's an `additional_dirs` list waiting for your entries.

+# Progress

+All features present in PyAssimp are now present in Assimp (plus a few more!)
+Since the API largely mirrors PyAssimp's, most existing code should work in Impasse with minor changes.

+Note that Impasse is not complete.
+Many assimp features are still missing, mostly around mutating scenes.
+Notably, anything that would require a `new` in assimp's C++ API is not supported.

 # Performance

 Impasse tries to avoid unnecessary copies or conversions of data owned by C, and most classes